TMahitha06/Task-2/README.md

 **TECHNOLOGIES USED:**

-A Python-based Smple Calculator can be built using the following technologies:
+A Python-based Simple Calculator can be built using the following technologies:

 **Firmware:** The software embedded in the calculator's microcontroller or microprocessor that handles the arithmetic operations and user interface.
 It is responsible for processing input, performing calculations, and controlling the display.